ironnysh/mighty/README.md

 - `layouts` > `default.njk` - default site layout, responsible for loading the style and script.
 - `svg` > `email.svg`, `phone.svg`, `twitter.svg` - the SVG icons displayed in the Contact section.

-- `about.njk` - the layout for the About section (right below the hero image).
+- `about.njk` - the layout for the about section (right below the hero image).
 - `contact.njk` - the layout for the contact section (the yellow _Let's Talk_ circle).
 - `footer.njk` - the layout for the footer.
 Includes copyright, date, and link to imprint.
 - `header.njk` - title, navigation, and hero image.